Loop Industries (LOOP)

 Adel Essaddam, Chief Operating Officer

-Adel Essaddam is the co-inventor of Loop Industries' second-generation (GEN II) depolymerization technology.
-He holds multiple worldwide patents in chemical depolymerization and leads the company's Research and Development team.
-He possesses a degree in Composite Material Transformation.
+Adel Essaddam is a co-inventor of Loop Industries' revolutionary second-generation (GEN II) depolymerization technology and holds multiple worldwide patents in chemical depolymerization.
+He leads the company's Research and Development team.
+Promoted to Chief Operating Officer in March 2025 from his previous role as Vice President of Science and Technology, he plays a key role in negotiating and implementing joint ventures and technology licensing initiatives.

 Giovanni Catino, Chief Revenue Officer